19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) references to property comprised in the bankrupt’s estate or to property possession of which is required to be delivered up to the Official Assignee shall include any property mentioned in section 78(1);

-(b) “initial period” means the period between the presentation of the bankruptcy petition by or against a debtor and the commencement of his bankruptcy;
+(b) “initial period” means the period between the making of the bankruptcy application by or against a debtor and the commencement of his bankruptcy;

-(c) a reference to a number of months or years before the presentation of a bankruptcy a petition shall be read as a reference to that period ending with the presentation of the bankruptcy petition; and
+(c) a reference to a number of months or years before the making of a bankruptcy application shall be read as a reference to that period ending with the making of the bankruptcy application; and

 (d) “Official Assignee” includes a trustee in bankruptcy appointed under section 33.